MarcialRosales/spring-cloud-workshop/readme.md

 - We can configure zuul to only allow certain services regardless of the services registered in Eureka.
 This is done thru simple configuration.
 - However, we can customize zuul.
 Zuul follows the idea of Servlet Filters.
 Every request is passed thru a number of filters and eventually the request is forwarded to destination or not.
 The filters allows us to intercept the requests at different stages: before the request is routed, after we receive a response from the destination service.
 There are special type of filters which we can use to override the routing logic.

-To create a zuul server we simply create one like this:
+To create a zuul server we simply create one like this: (source code available under labs\lab3)
 ```
 @EnableZuulProxy
 @SpringBootApplication